An official website of the United States government.

 • Please check this information before you transport your watercraft into Wyoming as this information will be updated regularly.
 This site includes detailed information and a map of inspection facilities including locations, dates of operation, and hours of operation.
 Any watercraft transported into Wyoming from March 1 through November 30 must undergo a mandatory inspection by an authorized inspector prior to launching in any water of the state.

-See also: AIS Inspection Location List.
+See also: AIS Inspection Locations.

 • Wyoming Weed Watchlist Field Guide